Current Editorial Board

 The SNE oversees the note writing process by which all Members produce a note of publishable quality.
 The SNE is responsible for the overall management of the note requirements, including the establishment of noteworthiness standards and the resolution of any disciplinary issues.

-Managing Editors (ME)
+Managing Editors (MEs)

 The MEs are responsible for the technical edit of all articles, perspective pieces, and notes, following an Article Editor’s substantive edit.
-The technical edit involves scrutinizing the article and footnotes for compliance with the Bluebook, ensuring that each document is internally consistent, and that the article or note conforms to the specifications of The Bluebook, The Chicago Manual of Style, and the GW Law Review Style Manual (JEEL’s principal style manual).
+The technical edit involves scrutinizing the article and footnotes for compliance with the Bluebook, ensuring that each document is internally consistent and that the article or note conforms to the specifications of The Bluebook, The Chicago Manual of Style, and the GW Law Review Style Manual (JEEL’s principal style manual).

-Production Editors (PE)
+Production Editors (PEs)

 After Members and Associates complete the cite checking for an article, the AE is responsible for incorporating all cite checking work into the article and ensuring that substantiation is adequate, in particular ensuring that the proper original source has been cited and accurately substantiates the text.

-Notes Editors (NE)
+Notes Editors (NEs)

 Each NE, in cooperation with the SNE, helps the note writer develop his or her topic.
 After a topic has been selected and approved, the NE works with the writer through the detailed outline and draft stages.
 The NE is responsible for directing subsequent drafts, with the objective of producing a publishable note to provide to the SNE and the EIC.